Dan-Viner/LinuxWS/Distributions/Arch/README.md

 alsa-utils should enable applications like `alsamixer` but this app didn't really help me with sound issues. `pulseaudio` is probably crucial for sound drivers, and `pavucontrol` is a gui helper for controling the output/input devices and the volume levels.

+### Transparency

+`sudo pacman -S xorg-server xdpyinfo xcompmgr`

+The `xorg-server`is the basic X-server package, that is probably already installed in the system, and `xdpyinfo` and `xcompmgr` are the composite manager packages.

+I'm using awesome WM which has some build-in opacity capabilities, so basically nothing is needed beside a composite manager (xcompmgr in this case) as explained in [this page](https://wiki.archlinux.org/index.php/Awesome#Transparency).
+However, check [this page](https://wiki.archlinux.org/index.php/Xterm#Automatic_transparency) for explanation on xterm-transparency and [this page](https://wiki.archlinux.org/index.php/Per-application_transparency) for explanation how to achieve per-window transparency (in short - for basic transparency you need the `transset-df` AUR package and the `devilspie` to achieve per-window transparency).

+In awesome WM you can set the transparency for focused and unfocused windows using the following syntax in the rc.lua file:

+	client.connect_signal("focus", function(c)
+                              c.border_color = beautiful.border_focus
+                              c.opacity = 1
+                           end)
+	client.connect_signal("unfocus", function(c)
+                                c.border_color = beautiful.border_normal
+                                c.opacity = 0.7
+                             end)

 ### HiDPI monitors
 to set the correct DPI for your monitors you just need to know its resolution and physical dimensions (in inchs). to check the native resolution typs: